swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 3. Create a monitoring script that generates an Evidently drift report and dashboard
 4. Wire the reference build into the DVC pipeline
-5. Run the pipeline, generate logs, and open the dashboard
+5. Run the pipeline and generate the reference dataset
 6. Commit the changes to DVC and Git
+7. Generate production logs and inspect the drift dashboard

 The following diagram illustrates the control flow at the end of this chapter: